The Old Curiosity Shop

 Check out the Gallery Page to see photo’s taken during the 60’s of some of the items from within the house as well as shell and masaic work on the walls and other interesting things in the gardens.

-James and Caroline Warwick
+Caroline and James Warwick